 Rodman Hall Behind the Scenes: Our Instructors

-As the Art Educator at Rodman Hall, MICHELLE NICHOLLS coordinates and organizes public programming, outreach, art education classes and camps as well as School Tours.
+As the Art Educator at Rodman Hall, MICHELLE NICHOLLS coordinates and organizes public programming, outreach, art education classes and camps, Gallery Tours and School Programs.
 She is an Educator and Artist and is a graduate of the Graphic Design Program at Niagara College as well as the Bachelor of Visual Arts Honours Program at Brock University.
 She enjoys teaching all ages and holds a bachelors degree in Education, also from Brock.
 She works with many art forms including painting, drawing, printmaking and animation.

 JANA SIMMS-BERGSMA is a local artist who specializes in scenic painting.
 Besides teaching for Rodman Hall she also paints scenery for the Shaw Festival and other local theatre companies.
 She received her BA in studio art from McMaster University and is currently focusing on a series of large paintings based on St. Catharines.
 In her personal work she enjoys integrating forms of drawing and printmaking.

 This fall Jana will be instructing the Adult Painting "Foundation + Exploration" class examining acrylics and watercolours.